 This project is supported by the GoggleWorks Center for the Arts 2018 Summer Artist-in-Residency program.
-Thank you for helping make this project become a reality.
-I suggest other artists apply for future residencies.
+Thank you for helping make my art proposal become a reality.
+I very highly suggest other artists apply for future residencies at GoggleWorks, perfect for artists working in glass, ceramics woodworking and painting.

 This is my 15th art residency.
 It is situated at a factory turned art center named GoggleWorks, in Reading, Pennsylvania.
 Most people are so used to seeing the word Google, that they don't notice the double g's.
 This was an old goggle factory, yes goggles used to protect your eyes (below, right).
 I find some people also pronounce Reading like reading a book... but no, people here say RED- (like the color) -ing.
 Now that this is cleared up lets go onto the exciting part.